gravitystorm/openstreetmap-carto/USECASES.md

 * Province/state names and borders (except USA) on z5
 * Minor water areas on z5/6/7
-* Glaciers and icesheets on z6 and z7
 * Military areas on z7
-* Ferry routes on z7
 * Island names on z5/6/7